 - Dhamma Mahamatta:

-The officials Ashoka sent from place to place to teach the people his ‘dhamma’ were called ‘dhamma mahamatta’.
+The officials appointed by Ashoka to teach people about his ‘dhamma’ were known as ‘dhamma mahamatta’.

 - The Arthashastra:

 Chanakya’s book ‘Arthashastra’ contains his ideas.
-The word means ‘economics’.
+The word ‘Arthashastra’ translates to ‘science of politics and economics’.

 - Around 2300 years ago (about 300 B.C.) –